RoboTurk-Platform/roboturk_real_dataset/README.md

 ## Installation

 [Tensorflow](https://github.com/tensorflow/tensorflow) and [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor).
 It is required that you have access to GPUs to train.
-We will also provide a virtual environment installation package.
+We will also provide a `requirements.txt` file for installing a python virtual environment with the required dependencies.

 The code is tested with Python 3.6.